mih/Psignifit-3.x/doc-src/WELCOME.rst

     psignifit-users@lists.sourceforge.net

-If you use psignifit on a regular basis we recommend you subscribe to this list.
+This list can be used to ask questions about usage and installation, report bugs, and request new features.
+If you use psignifit we recommend you subscribe to this list.

 How to install
 ==============